Rqcker/eai2024/README.md

 ### Data and Results

 The datasets and experimental results will be made publicly available following the [EPSRC Data Storage Policy](https://www.ukri.org/who-we-are/epsrc/our-policies-and-standards/policy-framework-on-research-data/principles/) and [GDPR Regulations](https://gdpr-info.eu/).
-Currently, only the code for the models, hyperparameter optimization experiments, and data preprocessing scripts are publicly available.
-Full datasets and results will be shared after approval.
+Currently, only the code for the models, hyperparameter optimisation experiments, and data preprocessing scripts are publicly available.
+Full datasets and results will be available after approval.

 ### Publication